Renal cell carcinoma

 This triad is however only found in 10-15% of patients 1,2, and increasingly the diagnosis is being made on CT for assessment of hematuria alone or as an incidental finding.
 The majority of cases are sporadic.
 In contemporary medicine, almost half of all identified renal cell carcinomas are found incidentally on imaging performed for other purposes.

-Around 25% of RCC patients will develop a paraneoplastic syndrome 19-21:
+Around 25% of renal cell carcinoma patients will develop a paraneoplastic syndrome 19-21:

-Renal cell carcinomas arise from tubular epithelium, and encompasses a number of distinct histological varieties, including 4-6:
+Renal cell carcinomas arise from tubular epithelium, and encompass a number of distinct histological varieties, including 4-6:

 clear cell renal carcinoma (conventional): 70-80%